lukaszkukla/hangman-x/README.md

     * In 'play again' menu option after winning and losing the game
 * Adding over 100 player names to google sheet file to ensure still sorting and display correctly
 * API calls were returning the same word over and over.
 I moved *'res = requests.get(f'{APIURL}/word')'* into the *get_word()* function and that fixed the problem.
 * As a last addition to the game I introduced Italian language.
 I tested it thoroughly to ensure stable functionality of the game experience.
-During the testing of German and Spanish language I come accross issues with spaces and language specific letters that require additional time to resolve.
+During the testing of German and Spanish language I come across issues with spaces and language specific letters that require additional time to resolve.
 I decided to only implement Italian language with this iteration.

 ### Markup Validation
 I tested my application with [W3C Markup Validation Service](https://validator.w3.org/ "Markup validation service").